What’s the average conveyancing fees?

 What’s included in the conveyancing fees?

-There are two parts to the conveyancing fees.
+The average conveyancing fees includes two part.
 First, the legal fee which is paid to the solicitor for their service.
 Second, any monies that need to be paid on your behalf.

 While the first part is self-explanatory, the second part isn’t.
 As a buyer, you’ll end up paying most of the costs including: